agleontyev/agleontyev/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am a scientist interested in application of machine learning and statistics to solving political, psychological and economic questions.
-I am also interested in data visualization.
+bio: I am a scientist interested in application of machine learning, statistics and data visualization to answer political, psychological and economic questions.

-Tools that I use:
-- Python
-- R
-- Jamovi and other statistical packages

 education:
   courses: